ElbowBaggins/YWeather/README.md

 # YWeather
 ## Yahoo!
 Weather API class for C&#35;
+### [DEPRECATED] due to Yahoo! closing their weather API.
+It still sort of works, sometimes.
+Use at your own risk.

 The YWeather package includes the class "WeatherData".
 It is intended to, essentially, be a magical "black box" that novice developers can use to access Yahoo's weather API.